Overview

 Your systems can also bidirectionally integrate with Chalk’s underlying infrastructure, which is built on widely-adopted technologies like Redis, DynamoDB, or Postgres and leverages open standards like Arrow, Parquet, and Iceberg—ultimately maximizing compatibility and unlocking downstream analytical workflows

-Together, these architectural choices enable enterprises to build future-proof ML and AI systems that scale with their needs, maintain interoperability, and seamless integrate with their existing technology stack.
+Together, these architectural choices enable enterprises to build future-proof ML and AI systems that scale with their needs, maintain interoperability, and seamlessly integrate with their existing technology stack.